 Whilst working for the Business Development team Beth also studied towards her Digital & Creative Pathway with her learning and development specialists Dharam Lohia and Ken Joy.
-Attending our evening classes twice a week at the same time as completing her day job 0900-1730 is no mean feet.
+Attending our evening classes twice a week at the same time as completing her day job 0900-1730 is no mean feat.
 Every feedback session I had with Beth’s LDSs showed just how bright and hardworking Beth was is her studies.

-Overtime Beth’s role has evolved and she now takes responsibility for the recruitment to the Tech City Stars Reboot Programme and managing the interviews and work trials for those successful applicants.
+Overtime Beth’s role has evolved and she now takes responsibility for the recruitment to the Tech LDN Programme and managing the interviews and work trials for those successful applicants.
 In this time Beth has hit a record number of applicants and its testament to her attitude that our employers have feedback to me on a number of occasions about her professionalism and ability to cope with their ever-changing needs.

 Beth is an integral member of the Business Development team and core to the ongoing evolution and delivery of the Tech City Stars programme.
 From an apprentice learning the ropes, she is now suggesting improvements and in a key role where we can bounce ideas off each other to help the programme develop.

 Beth has recently started the next chapter in her education as she studies towards her Level 4 in Business Admin which I am sure she will tackle with her usual high standards.